Recipe Notes | Banana Bread Recipe

 • 2 large eggs, beaten

-• 140g Doves farm self-raising flour (gluten free)
+• 140g Doves Farm self-raising flour (gluten free)

-• 1 tsp Doves farm baking powder (gluten free)
+• 1 tsp Doves Farm baking powder (gluten free)

 • 2 large very ripe mashed bananas, or 3 medium size instead